• Home

 How To Serve It

-Sliced Merlot Steak served with broccoli and a baked potato.
+Sliced Merlot Steak served with baked potato and broccoli.

 Quickly add a few slices of the steak to a warmed plate and immediately top with about a tablespoon of the Blue Cheese Butter.
 I always like a traditional potato dish with steak.
 Either cooked in foil in the oven, or take a look at my recipe for Slow Cooker Garlic Butter Baked Potatoes.
 A green vegetable like broccoli rounds out the meal.